 We are staying in a beautiful loft suite with a kitchenette and balcony, but there are many more room types to choose from.
 In addition to “151 rooms in 2 buildings with 21 room types, we have really cool cabins,” Diem-Guy tells us.
 “They’re like mini houses with a full kitchen and bunk beds.”
 So no matter the size of your group, you can find suitable accommodations at the resort.
 Besides being close to the hot springs and restaurants, we we were excited to look at the mountains each morning and watch the steam rise from the hot pools.

-You can cook your own meals (when you get a room with a kitchen), or dine at Antlers, Bear’s Paw Bar & Grill, or Steamers (Cafe).
+You can cook your own meals (when you get a room with a kitchen), or dine at Antlers, Bear’s Paw Bar & Grill, or Steamers Café.
 Up at the Ski Hill, you can choose from Desperados Eatery or Sundance Cafeteria.
 “They have Swiss fondue up there [at the ski hill]” Diem-Guy says, so we make plans to try that next time.
 There’s so much variety, we eat at the resort all weekend.
 Lucky for us, there’s even a Chinese buffet for Chinese Lunar New Year.

 Chef Kay (Bonsu) “redid all the menus [to make them] more healthy and more trendy,” Diem-Guy tells us.
 Later, at dinner, we get the opportunity to chat with Chef Kay and learned he “fell in love with BC” when he came to Vancouver to cook for the 2010 Olympics.
 His enthusiasm for cooking is as big as his smile and I’m glad I chose his signature dish: Chef Kay’s Half Chicken.
 It was so delicious, I ate the whole thing!